tonyarnold/Fakery/README.md

 ## License

-**Fakery** is available under the MIT license.
+**SamplePack** is available under the MIT license.
 See the LICENSE file for more info.